daidodo/format-imports-vscode/README.md

     // Max names on wrapped lines.
 0 for no limit.
     "maxNamesPerWrappedLine": 1,

+    // Number of empty lines between groups (NOT sub-groups).
+    "EmptyLinesBetweenGroups": 1,

     // Number of spaces to replace a TAB.
     "tabSize": 2,